LethaboMot/Hello-Microverse-Project/README.md

 # 📖 [Hello Microverse] <a name="about-project"></a>

-displaying hello microverse using html and setting the header to my favourite  color yellowgreen using CSS
+- Open  repository
+- make a feature branch
+- in the feature branch this where i started the project
+- setup the the github workflow
+- used html file for the header
+- used css file to set a color to the header

 **[Hello microverse]** is a...